 At what length is hair considered long?
 That is surely the question that bothers most of you.
 Surely, many ladies wish to declare their locks to be long, but the reality is trickier than you could expect it to be.
 The thing is that only after your tresses pass the collarbone or armpit level you can define them as long hair.

 Bra Strap Length

 Can you imagine yourself swinging the hair around as they do in modern shampoo commercials?
-Well, if you think that you can replicate the movement, that means that your hair has reached the mid-back length.
+Well, if you think that you can replicate the movement, that means that your hair has reached the mid-back length or 18 inch hair.
 Ladies with thick and coarse strands will look stunning sporting the length.
 Besides, now you can explore the universe of braided hairstyles and have everyone turn their heads as you pass by.

 It takes time, patience, courage and care to grow out waist-length hair.
 The number of simple 'dos for such long tresses is limited to buns, ponies and braids.
 There are countless fancy hairstyles to consider, but maintaining them on a daily basis isn't a task you would be willing to put up with.

 Growing the strands below the waist level isn't a journey everyone is willing to take on.
 But, surely, the flowing curtain of hair that reaches the ankles is gorgeous and breath-taking to look at.
 Yet, the care routines may take the most of your free time, which is a downside that busy ladies won't be happy to face.

 Factors To Consider Before Finalizing A Hair Length